 In the sequel, Castle in the Air, Abdullah asks Sophie to tell him about Howl, and the response Sophie gives him prompts him to say, "Strange that you should speak so proudly such a list of vices, most loving of ladies."
 Sophie's retort: "What do you mean, vices?
 I'm just describing Howl."
 The belligerence is just how they roll.

 Brienne and Jaime from A Song of Ice and Fire might count, though their relationship is mostly platonic with only a little sexual tension.

 Pride and Prejudice actually contains considerably less of this trope between Elizabeth Bennet and Mr. Darcy than some of its adaptations and fandom would have you believe; Lizzie genuinely hates Darcy at the beginning, and by the time they get together they aren't bickering anymore.
+While there isn't much on her side, Darcy develops his attraction to her pretty early on and continues to fight with Elizabeth even as he struggles against his admiration of her.
 If you want a Jane Austen couple who really display this trope, check out Mr. Knightley and Emma.